pizlonator/fil-c-website/source/stdfil.md

 Request a synchronous scavenge.
 This decommits all memory that can be decommitted.

-If we you want to free all memory that can possibly be freed and you're happy to wait, then you should first `zgc_request_and_wait()` and then `zscavenge_synchronously()`.
+If you want to free all memory that can possibly be freed and you're happy to wait, then you should first `zgc_request_and_wait()` and then `zscavenge_synchronously()`.

 Note that it's fine to call this whether the scavenger is suspended or not.
 Even if the scavenger is